hegh/dmtool/README.md

 In Windows there are some issues with sharing the Player View while it is covered by another window.
 What seems to work best is half-screening the Player and DM views side-by-side.
+This may be specifically related to Google Hangouts.

 Everything requires hotkeys, and there are no instructions built into the tool, so you'll want to become familiar with this chart.
 All controls are